 Applying to a Doctoral Programme

 The Swedish Defence University accepts doctoral students once a year following a call for applications.
-This announcement is always advertised on the Swedish Defence University's website approximately 2 months before the deadline for applications, which is usually August 15.
+The calls always published on the Swedish Defence University's website.
 Each faculty decides whether its call for applications is to be translated into English.

 The Swedish Defence University does not process applications received outside of the application period.